🌙

 "That means a lot coming from you, Hal.
 Thanks."

-The deep respect expressed by Satoshi implies that he likely knew of Finney before the creation of Bitcoin, lining up with Szabo's friendship with Finney.
-Importantly, it was revealed in Satoshi's newly released emails with Martti Malmi that he knew about Finney's RPOW and its influence like Szabo:
+The deep respect expressed by Satoshi implies that he knew of Finney before the creation of Bitcoin, lining up with Szabo's friendship with Finney.
+It was confirmed in Satoshi's newly released emails with Martti Malmi that he knew about Finney's RPOW and its influence like Szabo:

 "[Hal] helped me a lot defending the design on the Cryptography list, and with initial testing when it was first released.
 He carried this torch years ago with his Reusable Proof Of Work (RPOW)."